IBM/securitization_blockchain/README.md

 * `Error: The gRPC binary module was not installed.
 This may be fixed by running "npm rebuild"`
 > `grpc` is a requirement for the fabric-client SDK.
 Confirm that it has been installed in the `react_backend` directory with `npm install grpc@1.11.0`

+* `error: [client-utils.js]: sendPeersProposal - Promise is rejected: Error: 2 UNKNOWN: chaincode error (status: 500, message: Authorization for GETINSTALLEDCHAINCODES on channel getinstalledchaincodes has been denied with error Failed verifying that proposal's creator satisfies local MSP principal during channelless check policy with policy [Admins]: [This identity is not an admin])
+`
+> This error occurs if the hosted IBM Blockchain service has not been deployed
 <!-- * Error: Environment {GUID} is still not active, retry once status is active

   > This is common during the first run.
 The app tries to start before the Discovery